Maybe You've Been Brainwashed Too: Background and recording

+Artwork and booklet

+The booklet accompanying the album featured artwork in which barcodes are visible on Alexander's shoes, face and hands, and another of him appearing on a scooter in a bleached-out white silhouette.
+He told The Guardian: "It's a comment on pop co-opting and making irrelevant a million different images that once meant something.
+I'm basically saying that the only way to be free unfortunately appears to be death."
+Also included in the booklet are a complete set of lyrics for the title track that do not appear in the actual song, including the line, "So cynical, so hip, they told us to shut the fuck up and write another hit."
+When asked about this in the context of the album's release on a major level, Alexander replied: "The whole thing about independent labels, after the grunge explosion, is that multi-national companies buy them up ...
+You can try to live up to a non-existent Utopian ideal, or you can go straight to the people who you'd end up going through if your record was successful anyway."

 Composition and musical style

-The lyrical and musical content of Maybe You've Been Brainwashed Too was compared to a variety of artists.
-The Encyclopedia of Popular Music likened the New Radicals' politically oriented lyrics to British rock band Chumbawamba.
-In Entertainment Weeklys review of the album, critic Tom Sinclair compared the album's music to that of Hanson.
+The lyrics and music of Maybe You've Been Brainwashed Too were compared to those of a variety of artists.
+The Encyclopedia of Popular Music likened the New Radicals' politically-oriented lyrics to those of British punk rock band Chumbawamba.
+Entertainment Weekly compared the album's music to that of Hanson.
 The Los Angeles Times compared the New Radicals to the Rolling Stones and the Beatles.
-Alexander's vocal performance drew frequent comparisons to Billy Corgan of The Smashing Pumpkins, while a review by AllMusic suggested his vocals were similar to Mick Jagger's.
-In Consequence of Sound, critic Justin Gerber commented that the album "made Gregg Alexander the 90's answer to Phil Spector, without the bad rap of murdering people".
+Alexander's vocal performance drew frequent comparisons to Billy Corgan of the Smashing Pumpkins, while a review by AllMusic suggested his vocals were similar to Mick Jagger's.
+In Consequence, critic Justin Gerber commented that the album "made Gregg Alexander the 90's answer to Phil Spector, without the bad rap of murdering people".

-Many critics also compared Alexander's songwriting and vocal performance to those in earlier R&B: The Virgin Encyclopedia of Nineties Music compared "In Need of a Miracle" to "the blue- eyed soul side of Todd Rundgren", and likened "Mother We Just Can't Get Enough" to "Style Council's breezier moments", while Spin felt "Technicolor Lover" was influenced by Prince and Paul Smith.
-Music critic Robert Christgau also felt that Todd Rundgren, as well as Hall & Oates, were clear influences to Alexander, also comparing the lyrics to Bob Dylan and Meat Loaf.
+Many critics also compared Alexander's songwriting and vocal performance to those in earlier R&B: The Virgin Encyclopedia of Nineties Music compared "In Need of a Miracle" to "the blue-eyed soul side of Todd Rundgren", and likened "Mother We Just Can't Get Enough" to "Style Council's breezier moments", while Spin felt "Technicolor Lover" was influenced by Prince and Paul Smith.
+Music critic Robert Christgau also felt that Todd Rundgren, as well as Hall & Oates, were clear influences on Alexander, also comparing the lyrics to those of Bob Dylan and Meat Loaf.
+Q described the album as being "rooted in the stylisms of '70s FM soul and funk ... as viewed through an acidic haze".